SQream/sqream_docs/getting_started/system_suspension.rst

 Within the **Worker Management** section, you can manage worker activity to control Real Time Communication (RTC).

 Activate the **Automatically Resume Workers** feature to enable the resumption of your environment by executing statements.

+To manage you BLUE subscription, follow this link.